 2. Stop feeding to sleep

-You are definitely not helping your baby learn self-soothing if you are breastfeeding or bottle-feeding them to induce sleep.
+You are definitely not helping your baby learn self-soothing if your baby falls asleep while breastfeeding or bottle-feeding.
 Gradually stop the habit, starting by shortening the time you spend feeding and eventually moving the feeding time away from bedtime.

 3. Avoid consistent soothing